pius/connie/README.markdown

 3. **Require the gem in your code, play with it**

 For usage, the best thing is to click through the [documentation](http://pius.github.com/connie).
+I tried to make it really thorough.
 If you need more guidance, check out the specs, which demonstrate precisely how to feed Connie a SPARQL query parse tree and run the engine.

-I'm still bringing the documentation up to where I'd like it to be; please do feel free to contact me if you've got any questions.

 4. **Contribute!**